Skip to main content

 Notable Extensions

-• PostGIS — The gold standard for geospatial data.
-If you need location queries, proximity search, or geographic analysis, PostGIS makes PostgreSQL a GIS database.
-MySQL has basic spatial support, but PostGIS is in a different league.
+• PostGIS — Gold standard for geospatial data.
+If you need location queries, proximity search, or geographic analysis, PostGIS turns PostgreSQL into a GIS database.
+MySQL has basic spatial support, but PostGIS is in a different league entirely.

 • pgvector — Vector similarity search for AI/ML embeddings.
 Store and query vectors directly in your database instead of running a separate vector database.
 With HNSW and IVFFlat indexes, it handles millions of vectors efficiently.